hellmarbecker/blog/_posts/2023-01-12-building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 We have seen two flavors of SQL which complement each other in streaming analytics, although they work in very different ways:

-- **ksqlDB enables streaming SQL for ETL and event processing.** This is called push queries - you continue to get new results.
+**ksqlDB enables streaming SQL for ETL and event processing:**

+- ksqlDB queries are mostly push queries - you continue to get new results.
+You can also view each query as an encapsulated streaming application.
 - Each ksqlDB query generates a new stream.
 Also, each aggregation that you defined in ksqlDB creates a new stream.

+**Druid enables streaming analytics:**

-- **Druid enables streaming analytics.** It has a scalable and highly performant way to ingest streaming data.
+- Druid has a scalable and highly performant way to ingest streaming data.
 - Druid contains a (typically) fine grained model of all your data.
 - Druid queries can aggregate at any level and slice and dice every which way.
 - Druid queries are pull queries and give a snapshot of the data store at the time it was queried.